BZEdge/bitcoinz-win/README.md

-# BitcoinZ Windows Command Line Wallet
+# BZedge Windows Command Line Wallet
-**Keep running wallet to strengthen the BitcoinZ network.
+**Keep running wallet to strengthen the BZedge network.
 Backup your wallet in many locations & keep your coins wallet offline.**

 ### Ports:
-- RPC port: 1979
+- RPC port: 1980
-- P2P port: 1989
+- P2P port: 1990

 Build Instructions
 -----------------
-The BitcoinZ Windows Command Line Wallet can only be built from ubuntu for now.
+The BZedge Windows Command Line Wallet can only be built from ubuntu for now.

 Install required dependencies:
 ```